 By creating a targeted email list, you can personalize the emails more effectively and ensure increased subscriber engagement.

 Now, everything's ready.
-You have asked subscribers’ permission to send them emails and designed and written them, but you get stuck on the subject lines.
+You have asked subscribers’ permission to send them emails, and have designed and written them, but you get stuck on the subject lines.
 “What should I write that compels them to open my email?”
 You think.
 But even after thinking for so long, you cannot come up with an idea.
 Frustrating, isn’t it?
-Not a great feeling to have, I know.

 Subject lines are the first thing that a recipient sees.
 69% of the recipients mark emails as spam after just reading the subject line.
 Therefore, ignoring the subject line is akin to committing a grave mistake.